 Plug and Play Services are a blend of both hardware and software support on a Windows device.
 To resolve the “Device Manager blank” issue, you’ll be required to check the Plug and Play service status and configure the system settings.

-If the service status of “Plug and Play” indicates as “Stopped,” you will need to enable it again.
+STEP 4 = If the service status of “Plug and Play” indicates “Stopped,” you will need to enable it again.

-Once done all the changes, tap the “Apply” button to save the recent settings.
+STEP 6 = Once you’re done with all the changes, simply click on the “Apply” button to save the recent settings.

-Reboot your device, launch Device Manager to check whether it’s still blank/empty or not.
+Reboot your device, and launch Device Manager to check whether it’s still blank/empty or not.

 Solution #3: Modify the Registry Entries

-Our next solution to resolve the “Device Manager Blank” issue revolves around making a few tweaks in the Registry entries.
+Our next solution to resolve the “Device Manager Blank” issue revolves around making a few tweaks to the Registry entries.

-Once you double-tap on the Toolbar section, you will see three components listed underneath: Explorer, Shell Browser, Web Browser.
+STEP 4 = Once you double-click on the Toolbar section, you will see three components listed underneath: Explorer, Shell Browser, and Web Browser.

 Close the Registry Editor window, reboot your device and then launch Device Manager to check if you’re still experiencing any issues.